Bacteria is the most common cause of this infection. Viruses and fungi can also cause infection.

 |Copyright © Nucleus Medical Media, Inc.|

-- Diseases that weaken the immune system, such as HIV or taking drugs that suppress immunity
+- Taking medicines or having health problems that weaken the immune system, such as HIV

-- A history of joint problems or having other types of arthritis, gout, or systemic lupus erythematosus
+- A history of joint problems or having other types of arthritis

 - A history of IV drug use

 This problem is also more common in children who are male and those who are under 3 years old.
 Things that may raise the risk in children are:

 - A weakened immune system